-Hannah spent a week in Northern Nigeria with a group of courageous women, survivors of Boko Haram and Fulani violence.
-The art project was facilitated by Open Doors.
+Hannah spent a week in Northern Nigeria for a trauma healing programme with a group of courageous women, survivors of Boko Haram and Fulani violence.
+The project was facilitated by Open Doors.

-For their self-portrait paintings, the women first painted and then sewed vibrant African fabric onto the canvas for the finishing touch.
+Hannah taught the women to paint their self-portraits, sewing vibrant African fabric onto the canvas for the finishing touch.

 The simple act of painting their self-portraits was a way to affirm their identity and value, so important considering the isolation and shame these women have experienced, due to the stigma of sexual violence.